statechannels/website/server/docs/getting-started.md

 ### For Users

-Users install the Counterfactual Metamask plugin, which creates an Ethereum address in Metamask for their Counterfactual dapp funds.
-Funds in this account are used to fund the individual (virtual) channels that players choose to open in a specific Counterfactual app.
+Users install the Counterfactual Metamask plugin, which creates an Ethereum account in Metamask managed by the Counterfactual Node.
+Funds in this account are used to fund the individual (virtual) channels that players choose to open in any specific Counterfactual app.

 ### For Developers

-The logic of the game, things like
+The backend logic of the game for the game is implemented by pure functions in the solidity contract, **HighRoller.sol**.
+Functionality handled includes:

 1. whose turn is it now?
 2. how does a player action modify game state?
 3. when is the game over?
 4. what happens when the game is over?

-are implemented by pure functions in **HighRoller.sol**.
-The solidity contract has already been written, and can be found [here](https://github.com/counterfactual/monorepo/blob/master/packages/apps/contracts/HighRollerApp.sol).
+The contract has already been written, and can be found [here](https://github.com/counterfactual/monorepo/blob/master/packages/apps/contracts/HighRollerApp.sol).

-The UI for the game, including things like
+The UI and client logic for the game is implemented in **HighRoller.js** Functionality handled includes:

 1. proposing a game to another user
 2. accepting a proposal from another user